IVRL/Cluster/RunAI/README.md

 * **You can find a list of existing images [here](./docker_images#existing-images)**
 * You can submit jobs either using `runai submit` command or using `kubectl apply -f` command.
 If you're not familiar with Kubernetes yaml files we suggest you use the `runai submit` command.
+* Once submitted, your job will be automatically assigned to a machine and will pull the docker image.
+Hence, your job will usually starts/runs a few minutes after being submitted.
+You can get more details on the status of your job using `runai describe job`

 ## Submit using "runai submit"